 The deadline to apply to the program is November 15.
 Students applying to this program must apply as Regular Decision candidates to GW's Columbian College of Arts and Sciences; due to the timing of the interview process, students are not eligible to apply for Early Decision admission.
-Anyone applying to enroll at GW in 2021 may choose to apply as a test-optional candidate.
-In other years, SAT or ACT examinations and SAT Subject Tests in science and mathematics are also required of B.A./M.D. applicants.
+An SAT or ACT examination is also required of B.A./M.D. applicants.

 To apply to GW's B.A./M.D. program on Common App:

 - Choose Columbian College of Arts and Sciences as your primary college.